stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-reflecting-on-my-leadership-journey.md

 Back to the question at hand, it’s usually because you have the most years under your belt, either at that company or in engineering experience.

-## How I became an engineering manager ❓
+## How I became an engineering manager
-TL'DR; I was given the role partly due to my soft skills, partly due to my passion talking about engineering and in part because I feel I had "enough years under my belt".
-I've flip-flopped around doing management back to individual contributor and back to management.
-It took me about three years to start feeling comfortable and five to really back myself.
+TL;DR: I believe I was given the role partly due to my soft skills, partly because of my passion for discussing engineering, and also because I had "enough years under my belt."
+I've alternated between management and individual contributor roles.
+It took about three years for me to start feeling comfortable in management and around five years to truly gain confidence in my abilities.

-### 2018 - First management opportunity
+### 2018 - First management opportunity ❓
 In 2018 I return back from a year in Canada to Bath, England.
 After looking around I took a job at a small creative agency (there we just 11 of us) in Bath called Ready.
 I very quickly had a very positive working relationship with the owners and they asked me to take on managing the two engineers we were going to hire.
 I'd mentored engineers in the past and felt I was ready to give management a crack.
 It probably helped we hired someone I'd worked with before as part of the team (shout out to Anthony).

 I feel I had and have people skills as well as the ability to break down technical concepts to non-technical people.
 I've always been interested in processes and coding standards which is something I talk passionately about.
 This was something the engineering team hadn't done a lot of in the past.
 I would guess these set me apart as someone with management potential.
 I really appreciated the opportunity!